 Are you tired of wrestling with your pet when it’s time for a bath?
 Are you nervous about trimming nails?
-Is regular brushing becoming a chore for you and your pet?
 Has your pet’s hair become tangled, dirty, or matted?
-If you’re looking for options when it comes to grooming your pet, why not come to us for your pet’s next bath, nail trim, or haircut?
-We offer a convenient solution by maintaining a clean, safe, grooming facility.
+If you’re looking for options when it comes to grooming your pet, why not come to us for your pet’s next nail trim?
+We offer a convenient solution by maintaining a clean, safe facility.
 Does your pet have special needs or skin problems?

 Let us answer all your questions and put your concerns to rest.
 Call today to schedule your personalized grooming appointment!

 Please Note: We do not have a professional groomer on staff.
 We are happy to refer you to one if your pet requires a breed specific haircut.

 Your pet’s behavior affects every interaction you have with him or her on a daily basis.
 Behavior dictates everything from meal time, to exercise time, to downtime such as relaxing on the couch with other family members.
 When a pet has a behavior problem, the consequences are far-reaching.
 Behavior problems threaten the bond you have with your pet by damaging the loving relationship that should exist between you.
 In extreme situations, a serious behavior problem can lead to euthanasia or surrendering a pet to a shelter.

 Pets can have a wide variety of behavioral issues, from simple housetraining problems to severe anxiety and aggression issues.
 We are well qualified and experienced in diagnosing and addressing behavior problems with an approach that combines skills from veterinary clinical medicine, behavioral medicine, and pet training.
 Our goals are to help pets and their owners live together comfortably and safely, and to help restore the bond between pets and their families.